derekmpham/interview-prep/full-stack-general-questions.md

 <strong>What is event-driven programming?</strong>

 Event-driven programming is a paradigm in which the flow of the program is determined by events such as user actions (i.e. mouse clicks, key presses), sensor outputs, or messages from other programs/threads.
+In practice, it means that applications act on events.

 <br>